SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 ONLY and is highly discouraged from use.
 IF YOUR D-PAD STOPS WORKING: The Gpi has a hidden option to change the D-PAD mode.
 To switch to hat mode (default) press SELECT+DPAD UP for 5 seconds.
 To switch to joystick/axis mode, press SELECT+DPAD LEFT for 5 seconds.
 You will know it worked when the LED flashes.
-The controls in our image are set for the d-pad “hat” mode, so if you find that the d-pad is not working, try switching back to this mode as instructed above.
-If you switch to joystick mode you will have to remap your controls (not advised).
+The newest versions of the updater menu and scripts now support both D-pad modes, so it won't matter anymore, which mode you have your D-pad set.

 ## See also